open-learning-exchange/open-learning-exchange.github.io/pages/githubandmarkdown.md

 Once again, it's important to distinguish now the difference between your personal GitHub account and the Open Learning Exchange account.
 As we want to keep a 'clean' version of code, everyone forks repositories and then saves them back for approval (called a pull request) before the Open Learning Exchange code is updated.
 Be sure to ALWAYS work on your personal account via forking and pull requests.

 Now, you can edit your files and check out your username.github.io in a web browser.
-To edit, click on the `II_CC` folder and then click on `pages` folder.
+To edit, click on `pages` folder.
 Then, click `New File` and make the filename the exact same name as your gitter.im username (minus the @).
 I have created pages for you using your gitter.im chat name so it's important you stick with that name.
 For reference, my link to this page is EmilyLarkin.github.io/pages/EmilyLarkin.md and yours should look similar in a parallel format.

 From this, click the pencil icon to edit (as shown below) and type your name, your location/time zone, and OS (including version).
 Feel free to add a short description of yourself as well so your fellow virtual interns know who you are.
 Then scroll down to the bottom of the page, select the `Commit directly to the master branch` radio box and click `Commit New File`.